Residues of manifolds: Introduction

-Since there are several known quantities, including intrinsic volume, that appear to be similar to the residues, let us investigate the relationship.

-First, the intrinsic volume of the compact body $\dom$ .
-Considering all the residues of $\dom$, $\pO$ and the relative residues of $\dom$, we find that their linear combination allows us to represent all the intrinsic volumes of $\dom$ when the dimension is $2$ or $3$.
-However, we conjecture that this is not possible as the dimension increases.
+We show that the residues and the relative residues of compact bodies satisfy the inclusion-exclusion principle as far as $\dom_1, \dom_2, \dom_1\cap\dom_2$ and $\dom_1\cup\dom_2$ all satisfy some regularity condition (Subsection \ref{subsect_inclusion_exclusion}).
+We do not need the assumption of convexity here.
+The linear combination of the residues of $\dom$ and of $\pO$, and the relative residues of $\dom$ can express all the Lipschitz-Killing curvatures of $\dom$ when the dimension is $2$ or $3$.
+However, we conjecture that this is not possible as the dimension increases (Subsection \ref{subsubsection_Lipschitz-Killing_curv_intrinsic_volum}).